schilker/public/test.md

 ---

-## Diagram 3 — CDPipelineStack deploys TWO sibling CodePipelines (per account)
+## Diagram 3 — The CD stack deploys TWO sibling CodePipelines (per account)

-**One `CDPipelineStack` per env creates two separate AWS CodePipelines as sibling constructs** — not one pipeline, and neither is deployed *by* the other.
-They live in the same stack so the new one can reuse the existing `copy_project` CodeBuild project, `copy_service_role`, `cloudformation_role`, and `artifacts_bucket`.
+**One CD pipeline stack per env creates two separate AWS CodePipelines as sibling constructs** — not one pipeline, and neither is deployed *by* the other.
+They live in the same stack so the new one can reuse the existing copy CodeBuild project, its copy service role, the CloudFormation deploy role, and the CodePipeline artifacts bucket.

-- **Pipeline #1 — Infra CD CodePipeline** (existing): Git-triggered; its Deploy stage deploys the three app stacks (bucket, CarePath, PR-CI).
-The CarePath app stack is where the SageMaker pipelines and `ModelRegistryConstruct` actually live — there is no separate "model registry stack."
+- **Pipeline #1 — Infra CD CodePipeline** (existing): Git-triggered; its Deploy stage deploys the application's stacks — typically a data-bucket stack, the **application stack** (where the SageMaker pipelines and the registry-sync construct live), and a CI stack.
+There is no separate "model registry stack."
 - **Pipeline #2 — Model Promotion CodePipeline** (new): manifest-S3-triggered; a CodePipeline that *uses* a CodeBuild action for the copy.
 It moves + registers model artifacts.
 It does **not** deploy stacks.

 ```mermaid